Code of Ethics

 Promptly notify the journal editor or publisher and cooperate with the editor to retract or correct any significant error or inaccuracy in the author’s work.

-The corresponding author must sign the EJSBS copyright, certifying that the article is an original work, that it has not been published previously, and that is not under consideration for publication elsewhere in any form.
+Ensure that the corresponding author has signed the EJSBS copyright, certifying that the article is an original work, that it has not been published previously, and that is not under consideration for publication elsewhere in any form.

 Complaints to the publisher must be related to an author, reviewer, article, editor, or publisher.